Neighbourhoods and Housing

 what are your plans to address the areas that have grown without sufficient infrastructure presently? concern that you are intent on growing density without addressing impacts downstream on such things as schools, traffic flow patterns

-sumac asked about 2 months agoThank you for your question!
+sumac asked 3 months agoThank you for your question!

 As you may be aware, the City is currently working through a number of studies to help address current and anticipated infrastructure challenges that are a result of growth.
 This includes but is not limited to the recently adopted Urban Growth Strategy and ongoing transportation studies.